pmbanugo/tina/docs/concepts/isolates.md

 The **generation** is the key to safety.
 When an Isolate is torn down, its arena slot's generation counter increments.
 Any Handle still referencing the old generation is now **stale** — sends to it return `.stale_handle` instead of delivering to whatever new Isolate now occupies that slot.

 This eliminates dangling pointers, use-after-free, and the ABA problem — structurally, without reference counting, garbage collection, or borrow checking.
-It's the same technique used in game engines (entity handles in ECS), Rust's `slotmap`, and generational arena allocators.

 **HANDLE_NONE** (`0`) is the null sentinel.
 It always fails validation.